 I used my desktop computer which is connected directly to the router/modem via ethernet as the control for the experiment.
 My internet connection speed is supposed to be 100 Mbps, which I confirmed.

 For reference, Netflix recommends at least 5 Mbps for streaming HD video and at least 25 Mbps for stream Ultra HD (4k) video.

-|Location||Download speed (Mbps)||Connection path|
+|Location||Download speed (Mbps)||Connection path:|